top of page

 ELEMENTS

 The concept started with a space.
 Our course sessions with Nayatara Kotian introduced us to spatial worldbuilding and immersive theatre.
 The course brief allowed us to work with any of the spaces and galleries on campus, and when my team and I observed the enchanting movement of light at the Fountain, with its modernist beams and square gaps, we wanted to create an experience there that would combine storytelling, art, movement and participation.
+I began asking what stories could live inside that rhythm of light and absence, what kind of encounter the space was already half-proposing.
+The answer arrived not as a narrative but as a world: one that invited participants to embody agency in familiar mythological tales depicting injustice.

 RESPONSE